AcTePuKc/word-splitter/README.md

 # Text/Word Splitter

 A simple Python GUI application built with `tkinter` for splitting text files by lines, words, or characters.
-The app supports multiple languages (English, Spanish, and Bulgarian) and allows users to load files, split them, and save the results.
+The app supports multiple languages (English, Spanish, Bulgarian, Russian and Chinese) and allows users to load files, split them, and save the results.

 ## Features